The Nyquist rate of a bandlimited signal with maximum frequency is twice that maximum.

 Practical undersampling

-In practice, signal engineers often choose a few times larger than the Nyquist rate for safety margin.
+In practice you choose a few times larger than the Nyquist rate for safety margin.
 CD-quality audio uses 44.1 kHz to capture frequencies up to ~22 kHz (a small margin above the human hearing limit of ~20 kHz).
 Professional audio uses 48, 96, or 192 kHz for additional headroom in mixing and processing.